All payments are made using our secure online booking system; course fees must be paid in full at the time of booking to enrol on your course.

 In rare circumstances we may need to change the start date of a course or substitute one of the dates of the course.
 We will endeavour to give you as much notice as possible.
 We regret that we will not be able to refund you if we need to change one of the dates during the course.
 We will be able to offer you an alternative course subject to availability.

-If a class is postponed for reasons that we are responsible, such as staff illness, we will try to reschedule your class to try to make up for the missing hours.
+If a class is postponed for reasons that we are responsible, such as staff illness, we will reschedule your class to make up for the missing hours.

 Cancellations by us